uoft-lgcu/lgcu.ca/health.md

 * [Good2Talk](https://good2talk.ca/ "Good2Talk (post-secondary student helpline) main page") is a free, confidential 24-hour helpline for post-secondary students' mental health and well-being. \\
 t: 1-866-925-5454

-* [Talk4Healing](www.talk4healing.com "Talk4Healing (indigenous women helpine) main page") is a free, confidential 24-hour helpline for Indigenous women, by Indigenous women.
+* [Talk4Healing](www.talk4healing.com "Talk4Healing (indigenous women helpline) main page") is a free, confidential 24-hour helpline for Indigenous women, by Indigenous women.
 14 Indigenous languages supported, as well as English and French. \\
 t: 1-855-554-HEAL (4325) (talk or text)

 #### GSU resources:

 * The GSU's [Grad Minds](http://www.gradminds.ca/ "GSU Grad Minds main page") promotes mental health awareness among grad students at U of T. Check out their workshops and events, or consider volunteering.

-* If you need help with coverage, opt-outs, or enrollments, you can talk to [UTGSU](https://utgsu.ca/health-and-dental/ "UTGSU Health and dental inquirires and contact information") directly. \\
+* If you need help with coverage, opt-outs, or enrolling, you can talk to [UTGSU](https://utgsu.ca/health-and-dental/ "UTGSU Health and dental inquiries and contact information") directly. \\
 UTGSU Health and Dental Insurance Office: 16 Bancroft Ave \\
 t: 1-866-358-4436   e: health@utgsu.ca

 #### Studentcare Network:

 Green Shield has agreements with healthcare providers in the city (and around the country) that will lower the cost of some services for plan members.
-You can look through the [complete list of in-network providers](https://www.studentcare.ca/RTEContent/Document/EN/Network_Listings/ON_3_Studentcare.pdf "Full list of health plan providers for all networks (pdf)"), or check details of the discounts and providers for each network on the [studentcare website](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_Home "UTGSU Health plan main page, look in the right-hand column under 'studentcare networks'") (on the right-hand side, under "Studentcare Networks". **You do not have to use an in-network provider to get reimbursed**; your coverage applies equally to all qualified providers, being "in the network" just means a provider will offer discounts on some services to plan members.
+You can look through the [complete list of in-network providers](https://www.studentcare.ca/RTEContent/Document/EN/Network_Listings/ON_3_Studentcare.pdf "Full list of health plan providers for all networks (pdf)"), or check details of the discounts and providers for each network on the [Studentcare website](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_Home "UTGSU Health plan main page, look in the right-hand column under 'Studentcare networks'") (on the right-hand side, under "Studentcare Networks". **You do not have to use an in-network provider to get reimbursed**; your coverage applies equally to all qualified providers, being "in the network" just means a provider will offer discounts on some services to plan members.

 If you're not sure if the provider you want to see will be covered by your plan, you can check the [GSU benefit booklet](http://www.studentcare.ca/RTEContent/Document/EN/Miscellaneous/UTGSU_benefit_booklet.pdf "UTGSU Health plan detailed benefits booklet"), or contact Green Shield directly through their [support centre](https://support.greenshield.ca/SupportCentre/GreenShield?culture=en-CA "Green Shield Canada online support centre, search for existing questions"), [online form](https://onlineservices.greenshield.ca/PlanMember/AccessMgmt/Public/AnonymousInquiry.aspx?lang=en-CA "Green Shield Canada 'contact us' online form") or at 1-888-711-1119.
 This is primarily an issue with professional services (such as counselling), where providers must have certain qualifications in order to be covered by the plan.